 The degree program is dedicated to informing professional best practices, advancing scholarship, and promoting responsible leadership through a variety of law enforcement, corrections, and security administration courses.
 As such, the program provides students with the academic and administrative skills needed for designing policies, managing programs, directing scholarly research, preparing for teaching, and leading with integrity.
 We foster an inclusive, collaborative community of students and faculty who share diverse practical experience and academic knowledge to advocate for justice and equality in local and global communities.

-- To prepare students to make continuing contributions to the interdisciplinary fields in criminal justice
+To prepare students to make continuing contributions to the interdisciplinary fields of criminal justice

 Program Student Learning Outcomes (PSLOs):

-- Demonstrate ability to apply critical thinking, advanced writing, and verbal communication skills.
+Demonstrate the ability to apply critical thinking, advanced writing, and verbal communication skills.